 2015 UW Medicine EMS & Trauma Conference presentations

-- Identify critical issues in the continuum of care for adult and pediatric trauma patients and describe situations where triage to higher levels of care may be indicated.
+- Identify critical concerns in the continuum of care for adult and pediatric trauma patients and describe situations where triage to higher levels of care may be indicated.

 - Identify the psychosocial needs of trauma patients and their families and state interventions that may be implemented in community facilities to minimize impact of identified concerns.

 - Discuss new modalities and cutting-edge advances in trauma care.